Packaging and labelling of dangerous substances and mixtures

 Packaging of hazardous substances and mixtures must comply with the following requirements:

-- Packaging should not be liable to attract children's curiosity.
+- Packaging (design and shape) should not be liable to attract children's curiosity.
 It should not cause confusion for consumers.
-Names used for food, feed or medicines are prohibited
+Names used for food, feed or medicines are prohibited.
+(Article 35 paragraph 2 CLP Regulation)

 The label shall be firmly affixed to one or more surfaces of the packaging that immediately containing the substance or mixture and can now – with the CLP revision – generally be provided in the form of a fold-out label.
 The legal requirements must be observed.